 Adele Nagra RVN – Veterinary Nurse

-Whilst working at the animal rescue I fostered many animals and also rescued 2 Degus; they sure are crazy little critters!
-I currently have a 1 year old deaf white cat called Minnie.
+I have a 3 year old deaf white cat called Minnie.
 Minnie was a stray who was brought into my previous practice to be neutered and was then going to be re-released.
 Due to her being deaf I knew I had to adopt her, as I felt it wouldn’t have been safe for her to live outside.
-She settled in quickly and is the most affection cat I have come across; even enjoys playing hide and seek!
+She settled in quickly and is the most affectionate cat.

 Sarah Freeman RVN – Veterinary Nurse

 I love being around, and working with animals.
 I find it so rewarding.

 I have several pets: a pony named Willow, a cheeky pug called Poppy, Molly a furry feline and lots of tropical fish.

 I love the great outdoors.
 I enjoy spending time with my family, including camping, riding and walking Poppy.
 Tropical fish is my latest passion.

 I work part-time at Broad Lane Vets.
 Having previously worked for corporate practice I am enjoying settling into this friendly, privately run practice.

 I joined Broad Lane as a student vet nurse ten years after completing my work experience here!
 I have gone on to complete my training and qualify as a veterinary nurse.
 I love meeting you and your pets in consultations and have a keen interest in nutrition and canine behaviour.

 At home I have three Lhasa Apso’s called Rosie, Grace, and Louis and an Axolotl called Oscar.